 14. Your pašticada is now ready to serve.
 Sprinkle it with fresh parsley, then place a slice or two of meat per plate next to some gnocchi (or other accompaniment) and pour the sauce generously over both.
 We recommend serving this with a fresh green salad (and inviting some guests).

 I hope you enjoy this traditional Dalmatian recipe.
-If so, you should consider joining us on one of our gulet trips!
+If so, you should consider joining us on one of our gulet cruises in Croatia!